 Ready on Day One - Meeting the Brexit Borders Challenge: Full Report

-Over a year ago, Britain voted to leave the European Union.
-In little over 18 months we will be off.
+More than two years ago, Britain voted to leave the European Union.
+In just a few months we will be off.
 The clock is now ticking.
 It is vital that we are ready on day one for every eventuality.
 The most important preparations of all will be for international trade at our ports – especially the Channel Ports of Dover and the Channel Tunnel that account for 40 per cent of all our trade with the EU.

 Last summer, we had a taster of what will come if we are not ready.
 We saw miles of traffic queueing back from the Channel Ports.
 250,000 people were caught up in the gridlock.
 Families with young children and the elderly were trapped in sweltering heat with no food, water or toilet facilities.
 In the summer of 2015, gridlock struck again with queues of 4,600 lorries stretching back 30 miles.
 Each time this happens, it costs the UK economy £1 billion.